 I was at least anticipating the reeling off of a handful of high-profile examples of this so-called academic ‘Cultural Marxist’ suppression.
 Such as those regularly used to (dubiously) generalise the views, actions and experiences of the approximately 440,000 academic staff in the UK (2018–2019 numbers).
 Yet, such arguments are driven by anecdotes but little more.

 Thankfully, these questions of woke mobs silencing debate have been explored, not least by a parliamentary report, which found ‘A large amount of evidence suggests that the narrative that “censorious students” have created a “free speech crisis” in universities has been exaggerated.’
 Yet Professor David Abulafia argues that his History Reclaimed group ‘aims to recover ways of looking at the past’ from ‘ideological distortions’ and that the way to do this is to return to an ‘empirical approach’.
 Yet History Reclaimed’s academics do not appear to wish to justify their own claims, regarding ‘woke academics’, via such an approach themselves.
 As such, it is difficult to take any of this particularly seriously.

 Instead, it appears that the actual problem is that these historians want to have their cake and eat it too.
 They wish to put forth their problematic views on gender, race, imperialism and empire, but not see those views robustly criticised.
-They do not wish to deal with the fallout, when their colleagues increasingly fail to take them seriously as scholars or to be associated with them.
-It about a failure to accept that while they are free to say what they like, so are the rest of us and that isn’t always going to be be pleasant.
+They do not wish to deal with the fallout when their colleagues increasingly fail to take them seriously as scholars or wish to be associated with them.
+It is a failure to accept that while they are free to say what they like, so are the rest of us and that isn’t always going to be pleasant.